Central High, Texas

 Central High is an unincorporated community in Cherokee County, located in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 30 in 2000.
 It is located within the Tyler-Jacksonville combined statistical area.

 History

 The area in what is known as Central High today was first settled in the early 1900s.
 It had a store and a Baptist church in 1919.
 The community center opened on May 12, 1963.
-Its population was only 30 in 2000.
+The population was only 30 in 2000.

 Geography

 Central High is located on Farm to Market Road 851, 4 mi northeast of Alto in southeastern Cherokee County.